Stem Cells: What Are They and 8 Ways to Activate Them

 Resveratrol is a natural polyphenol and antioxidant found in the skin of grapes.
 According to a 2019 study, resveratrol may help the survival, self-renewal, lineage commitment, and anti-aging effects of stem cells.

-According to a 2014 study, resveratrol taken only for thee weeks may increase the frequency and total numbers of normal bone marrow hematopoietic stem cells (HSC) in the body.
+According to a 2014 study, resveratrol taken only for three weeks may increase the frequency and total numbers of normal bone marrow hematopoietic stem cells (HSC) in the body.
 Using a resveratrol supplement may help to improve your health (30, 31)

 Resveratrol, 4 Powerful Health Benefits of Resveratrol